 - Set measurable goals for what you’d like to accomplish through automation, such as how much time you’d like to save on specific processes.

-- Establish key performance indicators to measure and track these goals.
+- Establish key performance indicators to measure and track automation goals.

 - Compare solutions and choose the best tools to achieve your goals.

-- Schedule a phased timetable for implementing new solutions, testing on a small scale before rolling out organization-wide or on a customer-facing interface.
+- Schedule a phased timetable for implementing new solutions, testing on a small scale before rolling out across the organization or customer-facing interface.

-- Codify standard operating procedures for using new technology tools, and train relevant staff in these procedures.
+- Codify standard operating procedures for using new automation technology and train relevant staff in these procedures.

 8. Maintaining an Online Presence

-- If you’re on a shoestring budget, do-it-yourself solutions such as Blogger, WordPress.com and Wix.com are available.
+- If you’re on a shoestring budget, consider do-it-yourself solutions, such as Blogger, Wix and WordPress.

 - If you can afford between $1,000 and $10,000, the least expensive route is hiring a freelancer to build a website or blog.

-- If you need a more robust, customized solution or don’t want to manage your own site, you can hire a web design agency or full-service digital agency.
+- If you need a more robust, customized solution or don’t want to manage your own site, hire a web design agency or full-service digital agency.

-Security presents an increasing challenge for small businesses.
-Cyberthieves now aim 43% of their attacks at small businesses, according to a report by Verizon.
-More than two-thirds of small and midsize businesses experienced cyberattacks in a 12-month period, according to a November 2018 study by research organization Ponemon Institute.
+Security is another one of the top difficulties faced by small businesses and presents an increasing challenge for small businesses.
+Cyber thieves now aim 28% of their attacks at small businesses, according to a report by Verizon.

-To protect your company from online predators, it’s important to follow digital security best practices.
-These include:
+To protect your company from online predators, it’s important to follow these digital security best practices:

-- Enabling a firewall to prevent unauthorized users from accessing your company’s network
+- Enable a firewall to prevent unauthorized users from accessing your company’s network.

-- Using strong passwords with at least 10 characters and a mix of capital and small letters, numbers and punctuation, supplemented when possible by multifactor authentication, such as a personal Identification number sent through an authentication email
+- Use strong passwords with at least 10 characters and a mix of uppercase and lowercase letters, numbers and punctuation, supplemented when possible by multifactor authentication, such as a personal Identification number sent through an authentication email.

-- Using a secure connection, such as an encrypted virtual private network, when connecting to the internet rather than an insecure connection, such as a public Wi-Fi server
+- Use a secure connection, such as an encrypted virtual private network, when connecting to the internet rather than an unsecure connection, such as a public Wi-Fi server.

-- Keeping operating systems and software apps up-to-date to incorporate the latest security fixes
+- Keep operating systems and software apps up to date to incorporate the latest security fixes.

-- Running an antivirus program on company devices
+- Run an antivirus program on company devices.

-- Using spam filters to block suspicious email
+- Use spam filters to block suspicious emails.

-- Backing up files regularly so you can recover in the event of a cyberattack that blocks access to your files
+- Regularly back up files in the event a cyberattack blocks access to or deletes files.

-- Requiring workers to use secure mobile devices and apps as well as enabling remote file wipe capability for company files in the event a device gets compromised
+- Enable remote file wipe capability for company files in the event a device gets compromised.

 While potential obstacles to business success are numerous, determined entrepreneurs can overcome them by pursuing smart strategies.
 In many cases, overcoming business obstacles will require investing capital.
 If you need financing to achieve your business goals, be sure to check out Fast Capital 360’s funding options.